 Foundation of the WHCG

-In 1972, Simms and Batten were among the movers who set up the Welsh Harp Conservation Group to fight off development of land adjacent to the reservoir.
+In 1972, Mr Simms and Dr Batten were among the movers who set up the Welsh Harp Conservation Group to fight off development of land adjacent to the reservoir.
 A powerful speech by Simms at the public inquiry made an important contribution to the success of the appeal against the proposed development.
 Since then, the WHCG has continued its work to protect the area as a nature reserve, including preventing the construction of a golf course and driving range.